People

 Dr. Tom Maguire

-Dr Thomas Maguire is an Assistant Professor of Intelligence and Security in the Institute of Security and Global Affairs, Leiden University, and Visiting Fellow with the King’s Intelligence and Security Group in the Department of War Studies, King’s College London (KCL).
+Dr Thomas Maguire is an Assistant Professor of Intelligence and Security in the Institute of Security and Global Affairs, Leiden University, and Visiting Fellow with the King’s Centre for the Study of Intelligence in the Department of War Studies, King’s College London (KCL).
 Tom’s research streams are two-fold.
-Firstly, he is examining interactions between intelligence and propaganda in international politics, especially through covert action as a foreign policy tool.
-This forms the basis for a forthcoming book with Oxford University Press, The intelligence-propaganda nexus: British and American covert action in Cold War Southeast Asia (2022).
-Secondly, he is exploring the politics and impacts of international security cooperation, in particular security assistance relationships between states in Africa and Asia and the United Kingdom and their post-colonial legacies during the Cold War and so-called Global War on Terror.
+Firstly, he is interested in interactions between intelligence and propaganda in international politics, especially examining covert influence and intelligence disclosures as policy tools.
+This forms the basis for a forthcoming book with Oxford University Press, The intelligence-propaganda nexus: British and American covert action in Cold War Southeast Asia.
+It is also the thematic focus for a Dutch Government-funded research project, ‘Sharing Secrets’, for which Tom is the Principal Investigator.
+This examines state decision-making behind disclosing intelligence to influence external audiences.
+Secondly, Tom is interested in the politics and impacts of international security cooperation, in particular exploring post-colonial security relationships between states in Africa and Asia and the United Kingdom during the Cold War and so-called Global War on Terror.

 Research interests/ expertise: Intelligence, propaganda and covert action in foreign policy and domestic security, security sector reform and assistance, international security cooperation, the Cold War and decolonisation, Counter-insurgency and violent extremism.